Belal Muhammad: Personal life

 and an outspoken supporter of Palestine.
-He has denounced the 2021 Israel–Palestine crisis showing support for Palestinians while also condemning antisemitism.
+He has denounced the 2021 Israel–Palestine crisis, as well as the Gaza genocide.
+He often carries the Palestinian flag during weigh-ins.

 On June 1, 2020, businesses owned by Muhammad's father and cousins in Chicago were looted and destroyed as a result of the George Floyd unrest.

 He threw the ceremonial first pitch for the Chicago Cubs on July 28, 2021.